 Reception and Placement Intern

 The Reception and Placement Team provides initial services to orient refugees to life in the U.S., including (but not limited to): applying for Social Security and California ID cards, and linking refugees to our internal and mainstream services.
 Case workers also offer counseling in home-budgeting, crisis intervention, family counseling, and other areas of social adjustment.
-Fluency in Armenian, Farsi, Spanish, Burmese or Arabic is highly desired.
+Fluency in Spanish, Armenian, Farsi, Dari, Vietnamese, or Arabic is helpful but not required.

 Immigration Program Intern